Woodlands Golf Club - Information

 4th, Par 4, 251 metres | 15th, Par 5, 511 metres

 Players will experience the Par 4, 4th hole, regarded as one of the best short Par 4s in Australia.
 Position from the tee is paramount to allow any chance of attacking this narrow green.
 The green is reachable, but any shots left or right of pin high leaves a near impossible up and down.
-Ideal position from the tee is short right to leave a short pitch into a green protected by steep banking on either side.
+The ideal position from the tee is short right to leave a short pitch into a green protected by steep banking on either side.

 Equally impressive, the Par 5, 15th hole was rated by Tom Doak as one of the best Par 5 holes in the world.
 A monster from the back tees, a par is a great result on this hole which is fraught with danger from tee to green.
 A fearsome set of cross bunkers stretch across the fairway some 100 metres from the green, after negotiating these an elevated green protected by a deep greenside bunker on the left and steep slope on the right and behind awaits.